CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 }
 ```

-### SquareRootOperation Class
+### SquareRoot Class

-The `SquareRootOperation` class extends the `Calculator` abstract class and provides the implementation for square root operations.
+The `SquareRoot` class extends the `Calculator` abstract class and provides the implementation for square root operations.
 Through the use of the assert statement the variable num2 is checked to see if it is greater or equal to 0.
 If num2 is not greater or equal to 0, the assertion will raise an AssertionError with the message "Number needs to be greater than or equal to 0."

 #### Code Snippet